espressif/esp-rainmaker-admin-cli/README.md

   --parent_groupname <parent_groupname>
                         Name of the parent group to which this newly created group will be a child group
   --subtype <nodesubtype> Node SubType
+  --tags <nodetags> Comma separated strings of tags to be attached to the nodes.(eg: location:Pune,office:espressif)
 ```
+> Note that for adding tags, minimum rainmaker supported version is 1.1.27

 For the example in device certificate generation section the node_certs_file file would be `test/2020-11-29/Mfg-00001/common/node_certs.csv`.
 This command will give a request id in response, which can be used for monitoring the status.